nhsx/covid-chest-imaging-database/docs/source/faq.rst

 Most dates in the DICOM files have been offset.
 The excludes the Acquisition date (if present) and the Study Date, so these can be used to identify the time of scan.
-In addition the patient's DOB has been reset to the year of birth followed by 0101.
+In addition, the patient's DOB has been reset to the year of birth followed by 0101.
 The dates in the clinical data have not been touched.